-CS211 Advanced Hair Coloring and Permanent Waving Lab
+CS211 Advanced Hair Coloring and Permanent Waving Lab (5 credit, 0 lecture, 10 lab) Corequisite: CS201 industry.

-This course provides further laboratory experiences in advanced hairstyling with emphasis on hair coloring and the use of trichology in relationship to the application of all products used in the cosmetology industry.
+This course provides further laboratory experiences in advanced hairstyling with emphasis on hair coloring and the use of trichology in relationship to the application of all products used in the cosmetology

-CS212 Advanced Hairstyling Lab II (5 credit, 0 lecture, 10 lab) Corequisite: CS202 through the study of trichology are stressed and personal and professional development techniques are practiced.
+CS212 Advanced Hairstyling Lab II (5 credit, 0 lecture, 10 lab) Corequisite: CS202

-This course provides further laboratory experiences and the development of the technical skills of hairstyling, haircutting, coloring, permanent waving, and hair, skin and nail care.
-The use of techniques and theories gained
+This course provides further laboratory experiences and the development of the technical skills of hairstyling; haircutting; coloring; permanent waving; and hair, skin and nail care.
+The use of techniques and theories gained through the study of trichology are stressed and personal and professional development techniques are practiced.